-From bandages to boxpleats, soldiers cries to children's laughter... the history of this building as military hospital and state school still creates sentiment and nostalgia amongst Sydneysiders.
+From bandages to boxpleats, soldiers cries to children's laughter, the history of this building as military hospital and state school spans over two centuries.

-The National Trust Centre is headquarters to the NSW branch of the National Trust.
+The National Trust Centre is the head office of the NSW branch of the National Trust.